IBM/aspera-cli/README.md

 Parameters are typically designed as options if:

-- it is a mandatory parameters that would benefit from being set in a config file or environment variable
+- it is a mandatory parameters that would benefit from being set in a configuration file or environment variable
 - it is optional

 #### Positional Arguments